 Virginia has two relevant state assistance programs for elderly residents: Adult Services (AS) and Auxiliary Grant (AG).

 Adult Services is a program intended to help frail elderly persons remain living in their homes and delay / avoid nursing home placement.
-It achieves this by providing a variety of supports, such as chore services, adult day care, shopping, and housekeeping.
+It achieves this by providing a variety of supports, such as chore services, adult day care, shopping for essentials, and housekeeping.
 Learn more about Virginia Adult Services.